TCU vs. Arizona State: Odds, spread, over/under - NCAA Tournament First Round

 TCU vs. Arizona State: Odds, spread, over/under and other Vegas lines - NCAA Tournament First Round

-The No. 6 TCU Horned Frogs (21-12) and the No. 11 Arizona State Sun Devils (23-12) meet on Friday for a place in the second round of the NCAA Tournament.
-The first-round matchup begins at 10:05 PM.
+An opening-round NCAA Tournament matchup will see the No. 6-seed TCU Horned Frogs (21-12) hit the court against the No. 11 seed Arizona State Sun Devils (23-12) on Friday at Ball Arena.
+The contest tips off at 10:05 PM, on truTV.

-In this article, you will find the spread and odds across multiple sportsbooks for the TCU vs. Arizona State matchup.
+In this article, you can see the spread and odds across multiple sportsbooks for the TCU vs. Arizona State matchup.

 TCU vs. Arizona State Game Info